 Earlier this summer, we hosted a few friends on our stoop.
-A couple people arrived with wine and beer (always great).
+The first people arrived with wine and beer (always great).
 Then our friend Ziva walked up holding a tote bag and announced…

 Getting a surprise bag of treats was weirdly thrilling!
 And why Chipwiches?
 “Name a better dessert,” she said.